Posted on June 11, 2018

-According to the American Association for Orthodontics., the best way to prevent many orthodontic issues is through early detection and intervention.
+According to the American Association for Orthodontics, the best way to prevent many orthodontic issues is through early detection and intervention.
 That’s one of the reasons why orthodontists now recommend that parents schedule an orthodontic appointment by the time their child is seven years old – or sooner.
-By acting quickly, orthodontists have a small window in which we can correct problems before they become even bigger ones.
+By acting quickly, orthodontists in Danvers have a small window in which we can correct problems before they become even bigger ones.

 For example, through early intervention, I’m able to: